ubkr/spaceinvaders/README.md

 2. Use left and right arrow keys to move
 3. Press spacebar to shoot
 4. Avoid enemy bombs
-5. Destroy all invaders to win
+5. Destroy all invaders to complete the level
+6. Progress through levels with increasing difficulty
-6. Click the gear icon in the bottom right to adjust settings
+7. Click the gear icon in the bottom right to adjust settings
-7. Press Enter to restart when game over
+8. Press Enter to restart when game over

 ## Controls